GagePielsticker/AWS-Webhook-Template/README.md

 - The current throughput limit defaultly is ~300 messages per second.
 This can be increased by modifying the SQS to use high throughput mode but requires you to specify specific message groups based on properties in the data.

 - You can optionally throttle the amount of concurrent lambdas processing the messages via the lambdas trigger event in the template.
+Currently I have concurrency throttled to `50` lambdas.

 - Built in are the following rulesets for the WAF are as follows: